-If a Restoration Standard has been imposed, then this will be implemented and a suitable Restoration Approach derived.
+If a Restoration Standard has been imposed, then this will be implemented, and a suitable Restoration Approach derived.
 If no Restoration Standard is in place during the long term, then the medium-term expectation will be reviewed and amended if required.

-23 JULY 2020 | Black Start Strategy and Procurement Methodology 2020/21
+10 MAY 2021 | Black Start Strategy and Procurement Methodology 2021/22

-7 Secondary level of generation are non-Black Start providers who get supplies from the Black Start service provider and forms second layer in the restoration.
+7 Secondary level of generation are non-Black Start providers who receive supplies from the Black Start service provider and forms second layer in the restoration.